TACC/agavedb/agavedb/tests/README.md

-## To run the tests
+## To run AgaveDB's tests

 1. Provide Agave API credentials.
 You can use the ones stored in
    $HOME/.agave/current, put them in an agavedb/tests/test_credentials.json
-   file following the templare, or set environment variables (below).
+   file following the template, or set environment variables (below).

-2. To run the tests, use the following from the agavedb/tests directory with a Python environment that has requirements.txt installed.
+2. To run the tests, use the following from the `agavedb/tests` directory with a Python environment that has requirements.txt installed.
 This can, and probably should, be a pipenv or virtualenv environment.